Simplification of the Common Agricultural Policy (CAP)

 In the end of April 2016 changes were made to implementing rules on rural development to simplify the publicity requirements for smaller beneficiaries and the programming rules for financial instruments by lowering the publicity obligations in certain cases.

 In the area of market support the existing Commission level acts will be consolidated from currently more than 200 regulations to no more than 40.
-This will also be an opportunity for simplifications regarding for instance public intervention and private storage, import and export licenses, wine support schemes etc. The experience with trying to simplify the rules as regards ethyl alcohol, which was rejected by the European Parliament in May 2015, shows that there might be resistance to some of these proposals, for instance those seeking to simplify the rules governing agricultural markets.
+This also is an opportunity for simplifications regarding for instance public intervention and private storage, import and export licenses, wine support schemes etc.

 Further simplification activities